sulami/nozdormu/readme.md

 ### Usage

 As you can see above, there are few things for you to do.
 The general structure is very similar to unittests.
-First `import titus`, then subclass `titus.BenchBatch` as often as you need to.
+First `import nozdormu`, then subclass `nozdormu.BenchBatch` as often as you need to.
 Each batch can hold as many benchmarks as you need it to.

 To get executed, benchmarks have to start with 'bench' (like unittests have to